ThomasArts/aetmodel/ThreatModel.md

 3. **Oracle mechanism** ~ An oracle operator scans the blockchain for query transactions and posts answers to those queries to the chain.
 4. **Naming service** - allows to claim a name;
 5. **State channels** - allow offline transactions;
-	* Opening the channel
+	* Opening and closing the channel [incurs fees](https://github.com/aeternity/protocol/blob/master/channels/README.md#incentives).
-	* Closing the channel
 6. **Privacy** - currently a non-issue;
 7. **Communication with nodes** - "seed" nodes provided by Aeternity, new nodes from the network through gossiping.
 8. **Transaction fees**